p3t33/nixos_flake/README.md

 # Philosophy
-- Multiple machines are defined with emphasis on shared code between them in order to achieve consistency and to avoid code reuse where possible.
+- Multiple machines are defined with emphasis on shared code between them in order to achieve consistency and to avoid code repeat where possible.
 - Work flow is heavily skewed towards the use of the keyboard and the terminal.
 Some keyboard bindings may look strange but they are effected by the fact that I use a programmable keyboard(configurations can be located in